+Parents/carers who do not secure education for their child

-Where a parent/carer of a school aged child who is residing in the LB Newham, fails to complete a 'common application form' (CAF) or provide suitable alternative education within 15 days of arrival in LB Newham, or the child being out of education, we reserve the right to apply on their behalf.
-This will result in their child being allocated a placement at the closest school to the child's home with a place available at that time.
+Where a parent/carer of a school aged child who is residing in the LB Newham, fails to complete a 'common application form' (CAF) or provide suitable alternative education within 15 days of arrival in Newham, or the child being out of education, we reserve the right to apply on their behalf.

+This action will result in their child being allocated a placement at the closest school to the child's home with a suitable place available at that time.

 Where the child has a sibling at a Newham school, in the first instance we will try to allocate a place at the same school if a place is available at the time.
-If the school is full we will then allocate a place at the closest school to the child's home where a place is available.
-For any child with special educational or access needs that cannot be met in a mainstream school, the 0-25 SEND integrated service will provide information on the schools that can meet the child's needs.
-A place will then be offered at the school closest to their home that can meet their needs and has a suitable place available.
+If the school is full, we will then allocate a place at the closest school to the child's home where a place is available.

+For any child with special educational or access needs that cannot be met in a mainstream school, the 0-25 SEND integrated service will support the family in securing a suitable placement.
-Information and definitions

-For the purpose of this document, the universal term 'school', will be used when referring to all state funded academies, community schools, free schools, studio schools, university technical colleges, voluntary aided faith schools and voluntary controlled faith schools.

-Published Admission Number (PAN)
+Section 2: School places Published Admission Number (PAN)

 The Published Admission Number (PAN) is the number of places available in a school for each normal point of entry.
-This is calculated using a Department for Education capacity formula.
+The Department for Education capacity formula and other factors are used by the local authority/admission authority to determine this number.